TeamCodeStream/codestream-guide/docs/src/gettingStarted/code-review.md

 description:
 ---

-_**CodeStream’s code review functionality is currently in BETA only available in our extensions for VS Code and JetBrains.**_
+_**CodeStream’s code review functionality is currently only available in our extensions for VS Code and JetBrains.**_

 Traditional code review happens at the end of the development cycle, when you’re